ExcellentWish/first_ci_project/README.md

 This **header** has the navigation and title of the website.
 Also we have the album Cult Fiction as our hero image.
 Like in Code Institute love running project.
 We can see the bright colors from the album being used in the website.
+I had used 3 html pages but found that the was not enough content to fill 3 separate pages, so I split the pages into 3 sections for the user.

 Next we the **information section** of the web page.
 This has some basic information on the type of music they play and a brief introduction to the band.
 ![Cult called man informtion](docs/screenshots/Cult-information.JPG)